FreeTaxUSA (and it’s partner company, TaxHawk) have emerged this year as a top contender for best bargain tax software.

 Check out our video review of FreeTaxUSA here:

 FreeTaxUSA has both a semi-guided and self navigating option.
 For the most part the semi-guided option uses a question and answer style navigation that allows users to quickly determine whether a section applies to them.

-The questions aren’t quite as well phrased as H&R Block, TurboTax or Credit Karma Tax, but the questions still get the job done.
+The questions aren’t as well phrased as H&R Block, TurboTax or TaxSlayer, but the questions still get the job done.

 Where FreeTaxUSA really shines is their top of the page navigation system where you can dig into and edit personal information, income, deductions, credits, miscellaneous, summary, and state information.
-The navigation system uses green and unfilled checkmarks that help users see which parts of the software they haven’t addressed.
+The navigation system uses green and unfilled checkmarks that help users see which parts of the software they haven’t worked with yet.

 Users can also review (and navigate through the software using the hyperlinks) using the section summaries.
 This is also where users can compare this year’s return to last years to catch major errors.

 If you ever get caught in the navigation, FreeTaxUSA has a “Where do I enter?” widget on the sidebar.
-This widget provides a list of every retirement investment plan, business expenses, deduction or credit that you can think of.
+This widget provides a list of every retirement investment plan, business expenses, deduction or credit that you can think of, with links embedded so you can go right to that topic in the software.
 Anyone who wants to enter information as they get forms from employers, banks, etc. will appreciate this feature.

 Ease Of Use